gianniecce/motsetchoses/_posts/2016-03-25-compute-mean-PP-Short.md

 ---

-<span class='newthought'>This post</span> will demonstrate how to simply calcualte mean time of different activities from a *PP-short* dataset.
+<span class='newthought'>This post</span> will demonstrate how to simply calcualte mean time of different activities for different format.

 {% highlight r %}